stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

-In this tutorial I am going to explain the core functionality provided by this library and shed some light on implementation details, design decisions, and the module structure of this library.
-This whole thing is still evolving - as is Idris2 itself - so expect things to change frequently until things settle down a bit.
+In this tutorial I am going to explain the core functionality provided by this library and shed some light on implementation details, design decisions, and the module structure of idris2-dom.
+This whole thing is still evolving - as is Idris2 itself - so expect stuff to change frequently until things settle down a bit.

 ### Before we begin: Some background